Ivraj/itead_gsm_shield/README.md

 # itead_gsm_shield
 Some documentation on how to get the Diymall Itead RasPi GSM shield set up.

+NOTE: I've recently been getting errors with getting a fresh RasPi image to connect using this guide.
+It could be a problem with my MVNO, however, if you spot any errors or missed steps, please do raise issues and/or make pull requests.
+Thanks!

 # Getting Started
 ## Installation
 In order to communcate with the SIM Modem and connect to your internet provider, you'll need to install the following packages.